-Our damp proofing specialists are not only able to provide an expert service; they also keep you in the loop throughout the whole restorative process – explaining the procedures to make sure you’re both completely on the same page.
+Our specialists are not only able to provide an expert service; they also keep you in the loop throughout the whole restorative process – explaining the procedures to make sure you’re both completely on the same page.

 Our local branches of Rentokil Property Care are waiting to take your calls and online enquiries to provide all the guidance, advice and help you need to get started damp proofing your home.

-Quite simply our long and distinguished record of success, long-lasting guarantees, and outstanding customer reviews mean that there is no better company out there for you to entrust the health of your home too.
+Quite simply our long and distinguished record of success, long-lasting guarantees, and outstanding customer reviews mean that there is no better company out there for you to entrust the health of your home to.
 Contact your local branch today on 0800 0121 437 or click the button below to get a quote for a damp proofing survey.